yhu59/yhu59.github.io/README.md

 <html>
-<h1>Yanxiang "Jimmy" Hu </h1>
+<h1>Yanxiang "Jimmy" Hu's Personal Website</h1>
   <p> Email: yhu59@jhu.edu</p>
-  <p> I am Jimmy, a Chemical and Biomolecular Engineer intersted in immunoengineering and medicine.
+  <p> I am Jimmy, a Chemical and Biomolecular Engineering student at Johns Hopkins intersted in immunoengineering and medicine.
 I am passionate about the connections between chemistry and biology, specifically in regards to the immune system and seeing those applications in real life through collaboration.
 I am currently looking for projects to work on as a part of a design team and am eager to translate what I have learned into real life products.</p>

 <h2>Recent Updates and News </h2>
   <p> June 2021: Finished sophomore year and launched this website!
 Started to work in the Wilson Lab and volunteer at Mercy! </p>